Annie (1999 film): Plot

-In 1933, during the Great Depression, eleven-year-old Annie Bennett has been on her own at the NYC Municipal Orphanage Girls Annex ever since she was an infant.
+In 1933, during the Great Depression, 11-year-old Annie Bennett has been on her own at the NYC Municipal Orphanage Girls Annex ever since she was an infant.
 The only two things she has from her biological family are half a heart-shaped locket with a key hole and a note from her parents, which promises they would come back for her.
-The orphanage is run by the tyrannical Miss Hannigan, who starves the orphans and forces them to do child labor in order to help them gain work experience until she ultimately releases them by giving them various jobs in New York City once they reach adulthood.
-In the middle of the night, after getting tired of waiting for her parents, Annie tries to escape to find them, but is caught by Miss Hannigan in the process.
-When Miss Hannigan gets distracted, Annie hides in the dirty laundry bin and finally succeeds in running away.
+The orphanage is run by the tyrannical Miss Agatha "Aggie" Hannigan, who starves the orphans and forces them to do child labor in order to help them gain work experience until she ultimately releases them by giving them various jobs in New York City once they reach adulthood.
+In the middle of the night, after getting tired of waiting for her parents, Annie tries to escape to find them, but is caught by Aggie in the process.
+When Aggie gets distracted, Annie hides in the dirty laundry bin and finally succeeds in running away.

 While out on her own, Annie befriends a dog, whom she names Sandy, but police officer L.T.
-Ward catches her and returns her to the orphanage, where Miss Hannigan punishes Annie with extra chores.
+Ward catches her and returns her to the orphanage, where Aggie punishes Annie with extra chores.
 When billionaire Oliver Warbucks decides to take in an orphan for Christmas, his secretary Grace Farrell chooses Annie.
 Annie and Sandy are brought to his wealthy estate and bathe in a grand life.

 Although at first uncomfortable with Annie, Warbucks is soon charmed by her.
 He desperately wants to adopt Annie, but she still wants to find her real parents, so he announces on the radio a $50,000 reward for anybody who can find or prove they are her parents.
-The orphans accidentally tell Miss Hannigan, causing her to hire her younger con artist brother, Rooster, and his dimwitted girlfriend, Lily St. Regis, to get the reward for her by posing as Ralph and Shirley Mudge; Rooster intends to kill Annie after they have collected her.
+The orphans accidentally tell Aggie, causing her to hire her younger con artist brother, Rooster, and his dimwitted girlfriend, Lily St. Regis, to get the reward for her by posing as Ralph and Shirley Mudge; Rooster intends to kill Annie after they have collected her.